 Complex PTSD as a Diagnosis

-There has been ongoing debate among mental health clinicians and researchers regarding the diagnosis of CPTSD.
-Although there were many who wished to see it included as a separate category in the 2015 edition of American Psychological Association Diagnostic & Statistical Manual of Mental Disorders, there were many who disagreed and much debate ensued (Bryant, 2012; Herman, 2012; Resnick et al., 2012a, 2012b; Weiss, 2012).
-In the end, it was included in the manual as a subsection under the more well-known Post Traumatic Stress Disorder (PTSD).
-However, research studies during and following this decision have provided growing evidence for the validity of CPTSD as a construct:
+There has been ongoing debate among mental health clinicians and researchers regarding the diagnosis of Complex PTSD.
+Although there were many who wished to see it included as a separate category in the 2015 edition of American Psychological Association Diagnostic & Statistical Manual of Mental Disorders, there were many who disagreed (Bryant, 2012; Herman, 2012; Resnick et al., 2012a, 2012b; Weiss, 2012).
+As well known traumatologist Bessel van der Kolk writes in a 2019 article entitled “The Politics of Mental Health,” despite the fact that the American Psychological Association’s “PTSD committee voted 19 to 2 to create a new diagnosis in the DSM…. [the] diagnosis was eventually left out of the DSM-IV, despite overwhelming research evidence for a much more complex developmental response to trauma” [than PTSD].

 In addition to the numerous other findings regarding the validity of a unique and distinguishable class of trauma survivors who exhibit the symptom profile of CPTSD (Cloitre et al., 2013; Cloitre et al., 2014; Elklit et al., 2014; Knefel et al., 2015; Knefel & LuegerSchuster, 2013), researchers and clinicians now have a growing body of evidence, drawn from a multitude of distinct trauma populations, to support the construct validity of CPTSD as a distinct diagnostic entity (Hyland et al., 2016, p.
 7).